 CINAR conducts research and activities under six main themes: Ecosystem Forecasting, Ecosystem Monitoring, Ecosystem Management, Protection and Restoration of Resources, Sustained Ocean Observations and Climate Research, and Education and Outreach.

-Established competitively in 2008, the Cooperative Institute for Climate Science (CICS) at Princeton University is a NOAA Cooperative Institute sponsored by NOAA's Geophysical Fluid Dynamics Laboratory (GFDL).
-CICS conducts research under three themes: Earth System Modeling Development and Analysis, Data Assimilation, and Earth System Modeling Applications.
+Formerly the Cooperative Institute for Climate Science at Princeton University (CICS-P), the Cooperative Institute for Modeling the Earth System (CIMES) at Princeton University is a NOAA Cooperative Institute sponsored by NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL).
+CIMES conducts research on earth system sciences.

-The Cooperative Institute for Climate and Satellites (CICS-M) was established in July 2009.
-CICS-M is formed through a national consortium of academic, non-profit and community organizations with leadership from the University of Maryland, College Park (UMCP) and the University of North Carolina (UNC) System through North Carolina State University (NCSU).
-This partnership includes Minority Serving Institutions as well as others with strong faculties who will enhance CICS-M' capability to contribute to NOAA's mission and goals.
+The Cooperative Institute for Satellite Earth System Studies (CISESS) was established in July 2019, as a continuation of the Cooperative Institute for Climate and Satellites (CICS-M).
+CISESS is a national consortium of academic, non-profit and community organizations with leadership from the University of Maryland, College Park (UMCP) and the University of North Carolina (UNC) System through North Carolina State University (NCSU).
+This partnership includes Minority Serving Institutions as well as others with strong faculties who will enhance CISESS’ capability to contribute to NOAA’s mission and goals.

 The Cooperative Institute for Marine and Atmospheric Studies (CIMAS) was established in 1977 in the University of Miami’s Rosenstiel School of Marine and Atmospheric Science (RSMAS).
 CIMAS serves as a mechanism to promote synergisms between University scientists and those in NOAA.
 CIMAS research is largely partnered with NOAA Research, NOAA Fisheries, and recently with NOAA Satellites and Information Service.
 CIMAS scientists collaborate primarily with scientists at the Atlantic Oceanographic and Meteorological Laboratory and the Southeast Fisheries Science Center, both are located on Virginia Key in close proximity to the CIMAS/RSMAS campus.